martaw22/FP-Change-Detection-in-Arctic-Lakes/code/README.md

 Links to the Observable Notebooks and Gist Files containing the data exported from Google Earth Engine:

-Go to the link for each notebook to create a time series plot To create time series plots for different lakes, change the gist file used defined as data
+Go to the link for each notebook to create a time series plot
+To create time series plots for different lakes, change the gist file defined as 'data'

 Observable Notebook Links to Time Series Plots: https://observablehq.com/@martaw22/boot-lake-green-band-scatter-plot-with-median-line-with-circ